 Preparation of the contribution on the corresponding topics for the CHART report and the FCC-ee TDR.

+Email from M. Calvianion 24.01.2022

 As anticipated, we’ve slightly restructured some tasks within the SY/STI Group in order to follow-up the FCCee activities.

 The main change related to the organization of the Target and Target Systems activities, which will now involve (a fraction!) of two people you’ve not met before.
 They are both very expert on operational and project activities.
 Jean-Louis Grenard will be following the design and integration of the positron target area, while Antonio Perillo-Marcone will follow the design of the target mechanical systems.
 This task is missing one critical resource, that we’ve asked the FCC Project to cover in urgency.
 I would kindly ask to add Jean-Louis and Antonio to all relevant mailing lists (as all of us).
 For the time being Tim will work on other subjects and will not be involved in FCCee tasks.